mllu/google-oauth-go-sample/README.md

 To gather all the libraries this project uses, simply execute from the root: `go get -v ./...`

+To install and run MongoDB, please refer to [official documents](https://docs.mongodb.com/manual/administration/install-community/).
+This sample require a local MongoDB running.

 # Running

-To run it, simply build & run and navigate to http://127.0.0.1:9090/login, nothing else should be required.
+To run it, simply build & run and navigate to http://127.0.0.1:9090/auth/google/login, nothing else should be required.

 ```
 go build